JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_class_loaders.md

 ## Overriding IDE Dependencies

 Gradle 7 introduced `implementation` scope, replacing `compile` scope.
-For this setup to use project defined dependency instead of the bundled IDE version, please add this snippet to your <path>build.gradle.kts</path>:
+For this setup, to use project defined dependency instead of the bundled IDE version, add this snippet to your <path>build.gradle.kts</path>:

 ```kotlin
 configurations {